 Using ODT

-It is a good idea to turn off Asynchronous Spacewarp (ASW), so that you can get a true sense of how your application is performing (without the assistance of ASW).
-To do this, set the Asynchronous Spacewarp option to Disabled:
+It is a good idea to turn off Asynchronous SpaceWarp (ASW), so that you can get a true sense of how your application is performing (without the assistance of ASW).
+To do this, set the Asynchronous SpaceWarp option to Disabled:

 If you selected Performance HUD, select which Performance HUD you want to view.
 Options include: Latency Timing, Render Timing, Performance Headroom, and Version Information.
-For more information, see Performance Head-Up Display.
-The following is an example of the Performance HUD:
+For more information, see

 If you selected Stereo Debug HUD, configure the mode, size, position, and color from the Stereo Debug HUD options.
 The following is an example of the Stereo Debug HUD: